collinforrester/angular-workshop/project-steps.md

 The lab work for this step will be to create the `Favorite` factory in a similar fashion as the `Contact` factory.
 This new factory will include the ability to create (built in), `query()` (built in), and `email()`.

-## Step 3 - Refactor Existing Directive
+## Step 3 - Refactor Existing Directive Into New One

 The existing `favorite-state` directive is used in the `/` view to notify the user if a contact is already added to their favorites.
 In its current state, the directive makes a call to `/api/favorites` for every element in the `ng-repeat`.
 It also doesn't use our new factory that we created in the previous step.

 ### Group Work

-We're going to update the existing directive to use the `$compile` phase to cache the information about the user's existing favorites to illustrate the difference between the `$compile` and `$link` phase.
+We're going to update the existing directive to use the `$compile` phase to cache the information about the user's existing favorites to illustrate the difference between the `compile` and `link` phases.
 We're also going to use the new factory from the last step to make the HTTP call.

 // TODO - add group work for adding new notifications directive